Critiques of the Judiciary

 At some point after publication, that article was absent from newspaper databases such as NewsBank and could no longer be retrieved from Internet sources.
 In 2016, when Bernofsky decided to reprint the article, he was only able to locate it on archived microfilm created shortly after the article appeared (see video).
 Its online absence kept the page-1 story from ever being discovered by anyone who did not already know of its existence.

-An explanation of that article's disappearance is important because it would provide a window into the mechanism of how public information can be suppressed.
+An explanation of that article's disappearance is important because it provides a window into the mechanism of how public information can be suppressed.

 Its deletion does not appear to be accidental, but rather the result of pressure from an influential party who wanted embarrassing information about them to be removed from the public record.
 Either of the parties discussed in that article would have the clout to censor it from Internet databases.